 Staff are advised that they should consider the consequences and possible repercussions of any information that they make available online, for example on a social networking site.
 Particular care should be taken in the posting of photographs, videos and information related to the school, school life, staff and pupils as detailed in the staff code of conduct document.

-3.5.1.
-School based Social Media such as Microsoft Teams
+3.5.1 School based Social Media such as Microsoft Teams

 If a school based social media platform is to be used (such as Microsoft Teams) then staff will make pupils aware that whatever is posted on there is available to everybody including staff.